msg-byu/getting-started/README.md

 are welcome to develop in any of them.
 To access the image use this command:

 ```
-docker run --name 'container_name' --rm -i -t wsmorgan/python bash
+docker run --name 'my_container' --rm -i -t wsmorgan/python bash
 ```

-Replace the `container_name` variable with a name you'll remember (it's just a placeholder to show you the syntax).
+Replace the `my_container` variable with a name you'll remember (it's just a placeholder to show you the syntax).
 This command creates a docker container with the name you specify and opens an interactive bash terminal of the docker image.
 The `--rm` flag means that when you exit the interactive